Jibachkumar/FYP/server/Readme.md

 cookie-parse:

-jsonwebtoken(jwt):create token bassed on bcrypt, jwt is a barrer token, its like a key who ever give me key give them a data, ,
+jsonwebtoken(jwt):create token bassed on bcrypt, jwt is a barrer token, its like a key who ever give me key give them a data,

+mongoose-aggregate-paginate-v2: for DB query